MonzerOmer1234/simple_shell/README.md

-project simple shell done by mohamed and Monzer
+project simple shell by Mohamed Salah And Monzer Abdalgafar